func-i/Funci_from_OS/_posts/2016-06-06-onboarding-technical-advancement-law-firm.md

 ---
 layout:     post
-title:      Getting your Law Firm Onboard with Technical Growth
+title:      Onboarding Technical Advancement Law Firm
 author:     aileen
 date:       2016-06-06
 published:  true
 social_image: blog_posts/legaltech.jpg
 description: Taking a look at how law firms can benefit from technical growth, the barriers that prevent widespread adoption and how to avoid these barriers using a concrete methodology.
 ---